 Meanwhile, Holland had other acting obligations to fulfill.
 The epic In the Heart of the Sea (2015) was a box-office flop, but it provided another showcase for the burgeoning star, as well as the chance to test his mettle amid difficult shooting conditions.

 'Spider-Man: Homecoming' and More

 In the spring of 2016, Holland made his debut as Spider-Man in Captain America: Civil War.
 Despite limited screen time, he drew strong reviews for his version of the iconic web slinger, ensuring a clearer path forward for his contributions to the Marvel Cinematic Universe.

-Holland went on to star in the dark drama Edge of Winter later that year, and the following spring, he featured prominently in the adventure film The Lost City of Z. However, his most anticipated performance of 2017 undoubtedly came with the summer’s release of Spider-Man: Homecoming, the young actor's first chance to carry a blockbuster feature.
-In 2018 he reprised his superhero role in Avengers: Infinity War.
+Holland went on to star in the dark drama Edge of Winter later that year, and the following spring, he featured prominently in the adventure film The Lost City of Z. However, his most anticipated performance of 2017 undoubtedly came with the summer’s release of Spider-Man: Homecoming, the young actor's first chance to carry a major feature.

 Among his upcoming projects, Holland will be starring in Chaos Walking, (a film adaptation of the YA series by Patrick Ness), Spies in Disguise with Will Smith, and The Voyage of Doctor Dolittle.

 Holland has attended the Donhead Preparatory School, Wimbledon College and the BRIT School for Performing Arts and Technology in England.
 His brother Harry has followed with success in acting, nabbing the part of Prince Harry of Wales for the 2013 drama Diana.